-I know, just like you that not only in blogging but every inventory or successful business idea start with a simple ideology.
-Behind that ideology, there is one strong reason, “The Passion for succeeding.
+I know, just like you, not only in blogging but every inventory or successful business idea starts with a simple ideology.
+Behind that ideology is one strong reason, “The Passion for succeeding.”

 Without the strong will to succeed in any adventure, success is far from your view.

-Is been four years since I started running this blog.
-Within this period, I have gained a lot of experience more than you can imagine.
+Is years since I started running this blog.
+Within this period, I have gained more experience than you can imagine.

-I read a blog post not too long ago on John show’s blog titled “Blogging without Passion: Can you make money like that?”.
+I read a blog post not too long ago on John Chow’s blog titled “Blogging without Passion: Can you make money like that?”.

-The author, “Micheal Chibuzor” tells how important the clarity on what really your passion is if you’re to start a blog.
-How some confused trending topics to what really their passion is.
-They follow trends and misinterpret this strong factor that they do not realize what their passion is.
+The author, “Micheal Chibuzor,” tells how important clarity on your passion is if you’re to start a blog.

 Blogging itself is not a business model that has the potential to earn you anything significant income.
 You don’t get paid just by slapping content on your blog for others to read.

 People won’t pay you for just reading your content.